-- The CEO is tasked with the day-to-day management of the company, together with the other members of the Executive Committee. - The CEO is the company's most important spokesperson and articulates its mission, objectives and values. - The CEO is the chair of the Executive Committee. - The CEO initiates the assignment of responsibilities among the members of the Executive Committee. - The CEO leads and supports the members of the Executive Committee, and advises them on the fulfilment of their individual operational responsibilities. - The CEO proposes the main strategic options to the Board of Directors and ensures that all decisions made by the Board of Directors are implemented in practice.
-The CEO also regularly reports to the Board of Directors on the actions undertaken by the Executive Committee, and is held accountable for its performance. - The CEO enables the Board of Directors to fulfil its responsibilities and provides it with all relevant information. - The CEO maintains a constant close relationship with the chair of the Board of Directors. - The CEO works with the chair of the Board of Directors to prepare the agenda for meetings of the Board of Directors.
+- Tasked with the day-to-day management of the company, together with the other members of the Executive Committee. - Acts at the company's most important spokesperson, articulating its mission, objectives and values. - Chairs the Executive Committee.

+- Initiates the assignment of responsibilities among the members of the Executive Committee. - Leads and supports the members of the Executive Committee, advising them on the fulfilment of their individual operational responsibilities. - Proposes the main strategic options to the Board of Directors and ensures that all decisions made by the Board of Directors are implemented in practice.
+Regularly reports to the Board of Directors on the actions undertaken by the Executive Committee, and is held accountable for its performance. - Enables the Board of Directors to fulfil its responsibilities by providing all relevant information. - Maintains a constant close relationship with the chair of the Board of Directors. - Collaborates with the chair of the Board of Directors to prepare the agenda for meetings of the Board of Directors.